 Previously we have made a chart template on this subject, and this time we will demonstrate the essential tool of company analysis and control from a completely different view.
-Because we have introduced the basics in detail today, we will emphasize the technical part of the representation.
+We will emphasize the technical part of the representation because we have introduced the basics in detail today.
 Let’s start!

 In the picture below, the Plan Actual variance chart can be seen, and in this article, we will show you the Excel knowledge needed for its creation step by step.
 The described period will be the usual 12 months, one business year.

 Because short-term planning most often covers one year, we have chosen this period as our analysis’s starting point.
 The first step is to fill the previously defined data into the Plan, Actual, and Months fields on the data worksheet.
 Part of it you can see below.

 As can be seen, this is not that complicated.
 On the table, you can place a header, sub-header, and footer that can be used to insert text notes onto the chart.
 Also, after printing, they will help with interpretation.

 For example, this can be the project’s name, timescale, and creator’s name.
 It is important to note that the template is print-ready, so you will see what you see on the screen in print.